ARM-software/CMSIS-Stream/Documentation/Generic.md

 #### 1.2.2 Function nodes

-And finally, there are 3 other classes that can be used to create new nodes from functions.
+And finally, there are other classes that can be used to create new nodes from functions.
 A function has no state and a C++ wrapper is not required.
 In this case, the tool is generating code for calling the function directly rather than using a C++ wrapper.

 * `Unary` (unary operators like `negate`, `inverse` ...)
 * `Binary` (binary operators like `add`, `mul` ...)
-* `Dsp` (Some CMSIS-DSP function either binary or unary)
+* `GenericFunction` to map any function

 ## 2 Details about basic generic nodes